ClementNerma/Rave/docs/books/hybrid.md

 println!(name_manager.readName()); // Prints: "John"
 ```

+Note that all SilverNight programs transparently import the `native` package that provides all the native stuff like `println!` or `int32` and link them to global entities (meaning we don't have to write `native.int32` for example).

 #### The `import!` macro

 The `import!` macro allows to import a package as an object, so we can use it as we want.
 Here is an example: